canonical/launchpad-manual/how-to/launchpad-api-docs.rst

 To define our web resources we are using the `lazr.restful <https://lazrrestful.readthedocs.io/en/latest/webservice-declarations.html>`_ decorators and capabilities.
-These decorators are also responsible to generate the related documentation for the exported field.
+These decorators are also responsible to generate the related documentation for the exported fields.

 We can build Api Docs using ``make apidoc`` command: this command will generate the documentation under ``lib/canonical/launchpad/apidoc``.